actris-cloudnet/dataportal/docs/data-upload.md

 - `200 OK`: File was received successfully or a file with the same hash already exists.
 - `400 Bad Request`: There was a problem in handling the request.
 Check request headers and content type.
-- `401 Unauhtorized`: Problem in authentication.
+- `401 Unauthorized`: Problem in authentication.
 Check credentials.
 - `422 Unprocessable Entity`: Problem in handling metadata.
 Check that the metadata fields are valid.

 Each response is accompanied by a message elaborating the cause of the status code.